mohamuhsin/sleep-debt-calculator/README.md

 #7 Test your two new functions by calling them and printing the results to the console.

 You can remove the tests when you know your functions works.

+#8 Now that you can get the actual sleep hours and the ideal sleep hours, it’s time to calculate sleep debt.

+Create a function named calculateSleepDebt with no parameters.

+Inside of its block, create a variable named actualSleepHours set equal to the getActualSleepHours() function call.

+Then, create another variable named idealSleepHours, set equal to the getIdealSleepHours() function call.